mikeschnur/PyBer_Analysis/README.md

 # Suggestions
 1. Allocate more drivers to Suburban and Rural areas, because the Rides to Drivers ratio is much higher in Rural and Suburban areas than Urban.
-2. Adjust prices based on weeks or days when travel may be increased (Christmas, Thanksgiving)
+2. Adjust prices based on weeks or days when travel may be increased (Christmas, Thanksgiving).
-3. Create
+3. Create one-time discount for people in Rural areas to increase in the amount of rides while still keeping the Average Fare consistent with other areas.